Lawn Care For Beginners (in 13 Easy Steps)

 Poor watering habits can prove detrimental to your lawn’s health.
 But if you keep the following irrigation tips in mind, your lawn’s health will be right on track:

-• Water your lawn before 10 a.m., ideally before 8 a.m.
+• Water your lawn before 8 a.m.
 Watering in the morning gives your lawn plenty of time to absorb the water before it evaporates in the afternoon sun.

 • Avoid watering in the evenings.
 The evening might seem like a good time to water because the sun won’t be coming out, but the lawn still needs the sun to help it dry.
 Otherwise, the water will cling to the grass blades throughout the night, which creates a moist, attractive environment for pests and diseases.

 • Water your lawn less often and for long periods to promote a deep, healthy root system.
 Watering too often and for short periods encourages a shallow, weak root system.
-It’s better to water your lawn deeply once a week than water it briefly three times a week.
+How often should you water?
+It’s recommended to water your lawn deeply once a week.

 • Pay attention to signs of thirst.
 If your turf turns grayish-blue or your footprints are visible on the lawn, then your grass needs a drink.